 This section defines words or terms that are used throughout this Report.
-Words and terms used and defined elsewhere in this Report will have the meanings given to them in the Sections of this Report where defined.
+Words and terms used and defined elsewhere in this Report will have the meanings given them in the Sections of this Report where defined.
 Any capitalized terms used and not defined in this Report will have the meanings given them in the Judgment or the Exhibits attached thereto, as applicable.
-For convenience, a copy of the Judgment, without the signature pages of the Parties and including only Exhibit D, Exhibit D-1, Exhibit E and Exhibit I, is attached to this Report as Attachment 1.
+For convenience, a copy of the Judgment, without the signature pages of the Parties and including only Exhibit D, Exhibit D-1, and Exhibit E, is attached to this Report as Attachment 1.